jpherbst/qot-stack/readme.md

 ```

 Keep this running for the entire synchronization process.
-Once the on-board Core clock and NIC are properly aligned (follow the logs of phc2phc to see the error), we now need to synchronize clocks across different devices.
+Once the on-board Core clock and NIC are properly aligned (follow the logs of phc2phc to verify), we now need to synchronize clocks across different devices.

 The ```qotdaemon``` application monitors the ```/dev``` directory for the creation and destruction of ```timelineX``` character devices.
 When a new device appears, the daemon opens up an ioctl channel to the qot kernel module query metadata, such as name / accuracy / resolution.
 If it turns out the character device was created by the qot module, a PTP synchronization service is started on a unique domain over ```eth0```.
 Participating devices use OpenSplice DDS to communicate the timelines they are bound to, and a simple protocol elects the master and slaves.
 Right now, the node with the highest accuracy requirement is elected as master.